 And his fame wasn’t limited to Chicago.
 The story of the Lake View Highwayman was retold in papers all over the country, and a few questioned how such a city could be trusted to hold a Chicago World’s Fair the next year.

 Seldom has there been an example of how much a little flair for the dramatic can turn a story into a sensation.
 In reality, the Highwayman’s deeds were pretty low-key.
 If he hadn’t been wearing the mask, he would have been little more than a simple robber.
 But dress up like the Dread Pirate Roberts in a bowler hat and get yourself a dark horse with a white star on its forehead, and you become a supervillain!

-The next day, dozens of officers were brought in and armed citizens patrolled the streets, interrogated pretty much anyone they saw riding a horse, but the robberies continued and the rider eluded capture.
+The next day, dozens of officers were brought in, and armed citizens patrolled the streets, interrogated pretty much anyone they saw riding a horse.
+Still, the robberies continued, and the rider eluded capture.

 After two nights, a mustached man dropped a horse off at a stable, saying he’d be back in an hour.
-When he never came for his horse, the stable owner notified the cops, who were able to confirm that the horse was the one that Highwayman had used.
+When he never came for his horse, the stable owner notified the cops, who confirmed that the horse was the one that Highwayman had used.
 But there was no trace of the Highwayman.

 What was generally agreed was that this was no professional robber; the “highway robbery” techniques he used were the sort of thing you saw far more often in dime novels than in real life.
 The Highwayman would approach a person and “Got any money?
 Throw it on the ground,” threatening to shoot if they disobeyed.
 He’d wait until they’d run far away before picking up whatever they’d tossed.